Management Response

 Integrate leave no one behind principles and approaches in the global WEE Strategy under development, including a discussion of the challenges that may arise in promoting the economic empowerment of the most marginalized Lead PPID / EE , support ( COs , ROs) 2023/09 Overdue-Initiated

-Coordinate the development of practical guidance and tools for use in different regional and country contexts applying leave no one behind approaches to WEE, including support for monitoring and evaluation and the collection, analysis and availability of disaggregated data Lead PPID / EE , support( ROs, COs, R&D, SPRED) 2024/12 Not Initiated
+Coordinate the development of practical guidance and tools for use in different regional and country contexts applying leave no one behind approaches to WEE, including support for monitoring and evaluation and the collection, analysis and availability of disaggregated data Lead PPID / EE , support( ROs, COs, R&D, SPRED) 2024/12 Overdue-Not Initiated

-Continue to expand outreach and engagement with grassroots and women’s organizations and networks focusing on marginalized groups and leaving no one behind in relation to WEE Lead PPID / EE , support( AC EJR,ROs, COs, FACJ , CSD ) 2025/12 Ongoing
+Continue to expand outreach and engagement with grassroots and women’s organizations and networks focusing on marginalized groups and leaving no one behind in relation to WEE Lead PPID / EE , support( AC EJR,ROs, COs, FACJ , CSD ) 2025/12 Initiated